 In 1858, a third loan of £5 million transpired at a 76 percent rate and a 6 percent interest.
 Unlike its predecessors, this loan lacked the backing or guarantee of Western governments.
 Intended for redeeming paper money, it failed to be utilised for this crucial purpose.
 Concurrently, various foreign initiatives to exert control over Ottoman finances faltered, dissuading European investors.
 Despite the Empire's urgent need for funds, its creditworthiness dwindled, leading to a severe financial crisis.

 Sultan Abdülmecit died in 1861 and was succeeded by Sultan Abdülaziz.
-His Grand Vizier Fuat Paşa presented a formal budget in 1862 and also thanks to an encouraging report on the financial situation of the Empire drafted by the British commission, there has been an upturn in the financial situation.
-A new loan of £8 million, issued at 68 percent with an interest of 6 percent was organized successfully.
-It was intended for the once and for all redemption of the paper-money in circulation and managed to bring back confidence to the market.
-Behind this operation, there were two organizations, Deveaux and Co. from London and the Ottoman Bank.
-The latter was a small London based commercial bank, established in 1856, which had in time gained credibility in the Ottoman market.
-The Sublime Porte had decided in favour of this bank for organizing the 1862 loan, with the provision that French capital was to be included to its existing British capital.
-As Ethem Eldem wrote, Fuat Paşa’s plan was simple and sensible: “The prospect of having a foreign state bank was worrying enough, but practically unavoidable; however, dividing its capital between the French and the British was likely to minimize the risk of being completely ruled by the British alone.”
+The next year, Grand Vizier Fuat Paşa presented a formal budget, buoyed by a favourable British commission report on the Empire's financial situation.
+This positive turn facilitated the successful organisation of an £8 million loan at a 68 percent rate and 6 percent interest.
+Aimed at definitively redeeming circulating paper money, this loan restored confidence in the market.
+Facilitating this operation were Deveaux and Co. from London and the Ottoman Bank—a London-based commercial bank established in 1856, which had gained credibility in the Ottoman market over time.
+The Sublime Porte selected this bank to organise the 1862 loan, stipulating the inclusion of French capital to mitigate the risk of sole British dominance.
+The prospect of having a foreign state bank was worrying enough, but practically unavoidable; however, dividing its capital between the French and the British was likely to minimize the risk of being completely ruled by the British alone.

 Imperial Ottoman Bank